pultzlucas/templo-engine/README.md

 # Templo Engine

-Template engine of Templo tool for insert and modify variables inside of text files.
+Template engine for insert and modify variables inside of text files.

 # example

 The input text can have some placeholders represented by "{> arg <}".
 These placeholders will be used to insert the arguments passed to the engine.
-The engine provides some native functions to manipulate the argument value.
+The engine provides some native functions to manipulate the argument value as well.

 input.py
 ```py
 class {> upper_first(class_name) <}:
     def __init__(self):